270 - Degree in Psychology

 4.2.
 Learning tasks

-The program offered to the student to help him/her achieve the expected results includes the following activities:
+The program offered to the student to help him achieve the expected results includes the following activities ...

 4.4.
 Course planning and calendar

-- Theory exam: at the end of the second term.
+- Theory exam: at the end of the 2nd semester.

-The timetables and key dates of the course can be consulted on the website of the Faculty of Social and Human Sciences (http://fcsh.unizar.es/).
+The timetable and key dates of the subject can be consulted on the website of the Faculty of Social and Human Sciences (http://fcsh.unizar.es/).